• Preferred ryecorn variety of the milling industry

 Ryecorn is more susceptible to sprouting than wheat.
 Therefore, AMILO’s harvest should be prioritised over all other cereals to protect falling number.
 AMILO can also be susceptible to seed shattering if the weather during ripening is hot, dry and windy.
 In high wind risk areas, ryecorn can be windrowed before harvest to reduce shattering losses.

 AMILO is a true winter ryecorn requiring vernalisation, with an optimum drilling window of May to June.
 Sowing should be completed by mid-July, as sowing later than this date puts the crop at risk of not heading out.

 AMILO is an early to intermediate maturing cultivar at harvest.

-AMILO is a tall cultivar that requires a robust plant growth regulator (PGR).
+AMILO is a tall cultivar that requires a robust plant growth regulator (PGR) programme to reduce height and therefore the likelihood of lodging and shedding.
 In particular the programme should focus on the prevention of neck break.
-Use of PGRs is generally recommended, with the actual programme determined by a combination of sowing date, seed rate, nitrogen use, crop thickness and yield potential.
+The actual programme is determined by a combination of sowing date, seed rate, nitrogen use, crop thickness and yield potential.
+As with any cultivar, do not apply if the crop is under any form of stress.
 Please contact your local PGW Representative for site specific recommendations.